realsetvin/vkax/doc/testnet-participation.md

 ## Participating in the VKAX Test Net
-Ubuntu is an open source operating system which is easy to use for end users, but still powerful and stable enough to be used as a full time server.
+Ubuntu is an open source operating system which is easy to use, but still powerful and stable.
 <br/>
 <br/>